holocronology/piratarr/README.md

 # piratarr
-Automatically rename all your media into Pirate Speak In concept development.
+Automatically rename all your media into Pirate Speak. <br>
+In concept development.